Can I send supplemental materials to improve my chances of being accepted?

 What scholarships are available to international students?
 What is the application process for these scholarships?

 Kalamazoo College offers merit-based and need-based scholarships and grants.
 If you wish to apply for financial aid, you need to fill out the International Student Financial Aid Application.
 You do not need to submit additional forms (such as tax returns, bank statements, parental salary confirmation letters, etc.) with this form.
 If you are accepted, we will ask you for supplemental information at that time.
-You can also apply for Enlightened Leadership Awards, which are merit-based scholarships worth $20,000 over the four-year period you attend Kalamazoo College ($5,000 per year).
-Please refer to our information about these and other merit-based scholarships.
+Visit our merit-based scholarships page for more information.

 Do I need to provide test scores if I want to apply for financial aid?